Skalbeard/BrainsAtPlayUnity/README.md

 ## The build Process
 ## Unity
 1. Clone the UnityBrainsAtPlayTemplate project.
 2. Create your scene.
-Make sure that there is one game object in your scene that has the BCIReceiver on it.
+Make sure that there is one game object in your scene that has the BCIDataListener on it.
-3. Create your own objects and scripts and refer to the BCIReceiver instance for eeg data when you need to.
+3. Create your own objects and scripts and refer to the BCIDataListener instance for eeg data when you need to.
 4. Feel free to create your own architectures the way you see fit as this is just an example.